Swazimodo/TCPUtility/README.md

 # TCPUtility
-Create client/server C# applications that use TCP communication without dealing with any networking code.
+Create client/server C# applications that use TCP communication without dealing with any of the communication headache.
+Thread management, data serialization, socket connections are all managed for you.
-Allows you to create your own data types that will be serialized to and from the server.
+Define your own data types and handlers and have them just work.

 # Setup Data transfer classes
 ## define data types that will be transfered between client and server